monmima/main-aide-memoire/algos/others.md

 This is where I store useful algos that are not from Dylan Israel's tutorials.

-## Algo that counts how many times the same word is repeated in a text
+## Counting how many times the same word is repeated in a text

     function countWords(text) {
         let wordObj = {}